spine-examples/Pingh/README.md

 The results of the Event storming session are present below.

-The stickies color on the board represents the following:
+The color of the sticks on the board represents the following:

 - orange — an event;
 - blue — a system command;
 - warm red — a rejection;
-- purple — a process;
+- purple — a process manager;
 - green — a projection;
 - pink — an external system.